playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 }
 ```

-`ViewChild` is a "property decorator" utility for Angular.
-This utility will search the component view tree to find whatever you're looking for.
-In the example above, when we pass a string of `'templName'`, we are looking for something in the tree that is marked with the template variable `templName`.
+_`ViewChild` is a "property decorator" utility for Angular which will search the component view tree to find whatever you're looking for._ In the example above, when we pass a string of `'templName'`, we are looking for something in the tree that is marked with the template variable `templName`.
 In this case, it's an `ng-template`, which is then stored to the `templateHere` when this is found.
 Because it is a reference to a template, we are typing it as `TemplateRef<any>` to have TypeScript understand the typings whenever it sees this variable.

 Just to remind, there is no reason why the line couldn't read: